Subscribe To This Site

 Apple sauce is a great accompaniment to many savoury dishes such as roast pork or duck - one of the best easy apple recipes for a fast result.

-Take a pound of apples (Bramleys or other cookers but you can use a sharp dessert apple such as Granny Smiths).
 Prepare the apples by peeling and coring them.
 Now chop into cubes or chunks.
 Add 1 tablespoonful of water to a pan and heat the apples though gently until cooked.
 A heavy bottomed pan is best.
 Add about 1 ounce of sugar - or more if you like your sauce sweetish.
 Stir in well until dissolved.
 Fluff the mixture through with a whisk.
 Pour and serve.

 You may wish to add a knob of butter for a creamier product.
 You can also purée this in a food processor or sieve it carefully to remove any lumps and bumps.